 You can activate and switch the target platform in the Eclipse Preferences.
 Select

-In this exercise, you create a target definition file.
-This file is used to define in the next step the available libraries during development.
+In this exercise, you create a target definition file to define the available libraries during development.

 2.1.
 Create a project of type general

-Create a new project named target-platform of type General via the
+Create a new General-type project named target-platform via the

 Create a new target definition file via the